Using Azure OpenShift

 Convenient Billing Pay through an already configured Azure subscription.

-Vertical Integration A vertically integrated product with a core OS, so any updates or security vulnerabilities are addressed sooner and faster.
+Vertical Integration A vertically integrated product with a core OS, so any updates or security

 Azure OpenShift Cost